tomasfaustin/project2_farmerslist/README.md

 ##INTRODUCTION

 Do you know where your food comes from?
-If you don't, you should!

-**FARMERSLIST** connects farmers growing organic and sustainable products with customers who can't get to the farmers markets or want to level up from the grocery store.
+**farmerslist®** connects farmers with customers who want to learn more about their local food supply.

-**FARMERSLIST** allows the good folks growing food to post on a public forum in a way that let's their community know what's available, for how much, and where they can find it.
+We encourage everyone to get out and visit the places where food is produced and interact with the good folks growing it.

+Your community can use **farmerslist®** to find out what's available, when, where, and for how much.
+The rest is up to you.

 Just remember, everything is negotiable, so haggle away!